3 min read

 This blog serves as a basic guide on recognising the early warning signs of suicidal intent in students, in addition to what to do if a child at your school commits or attempts to commit suicide either at school or outside of school.

-Note: the information provided in this post serves as a guide only, please contact a mental health or other professional if you have any concerns about a student at your school.
+Note: the information provided in this post serves as a guide only.
+Please contact a mental health professional or other relevant expert if you have any concerns about a student at your school.

 Who is at risk of suicide?